 Yes.
-You can create one pallete as a standard, and then export the setting into a file (.xtp).
+You can create one palette as a standard, and then export the setting into a file (.xtp).
 Then you can import it to another client.
 But remember.
-This setting is pointing to a specific location.
-Either you put it on a server or on local drive.
-You’ve got to have the same location on every machine!
+This setting is pointing to a particular location.
+Either you put it on a server or local drive.
+You’ve got to have the same place on every machine!

-Another way to do this is by placing the palettes support folder in a server and share them to your users.
+Another way to do this is by putting the palettes support folder on a server and share them with your users.
 See the possibility and ability to lock the palettes here.
 But some people response said this is quite buggy and not as smooth as enterprise CUI.

 I have another workaround: why don’t you put all your block in the same category into one file?

-If you have use MicroStation, this is similar to cell library.
 What is the advantage?
 You have less file to manage.
-It means easier.
-This is one good use of it: creating pallete from design center.
+It will be easier.
+This is another good use of it: creating a palette from the Design Center.

 Press [ctrl] + 2 to open design center.
 If this is the first time you use Design Center, it should point to sample files.
 If not, you can open the folder in